 Though it may take a bit longer than a minibus, the marshrutka trip can be an interesting cultural experience.
 The three Kyrgyz women sharing my car were going to Almaty to do some shopping and, though we each only spoke a dozen words of each other’s language, I greatly enjoyed the ride with them.

-Crossing the Kyrgyzstan-Kazakhstan Border
+A Guide to Crossing the Kyrgyzstan-Kazakhstan Border

 The border lies just 25 minutes north of Bishkek.
 You will be required to take your luggage with you.
 Your driver will go through the border separately and should meet you on the other side.
 Be sure you remember the car you are in (perhaps take a photo of the license plate), as there are a lot of similar looking cars waiting on the other side.